aksommerville/egg2/README.md

 ## TODO

-- [ ] Flesh out and validate Prereqs, above.
+- [x] Flesh out and validate Prereqs, above. ...what we have is fine.
+Season to taste as we onboard new hosts.
 - [x] Programmatic access to a song eg for ocarinas or sustained notes.
 API change.
 - - The synthesizers currently aren't built for infinitely-sustaining notes.
 - - Need to think this thru carefully, and ensure we have some safeguards against stuck notes.